jondlm/website/_posts/2014-04-01-linux-cheat-sheet.md

 - `date —iso8601=seconds -u` displays iso 8601 date time for UTC.
 Some version of linux don't have this flag, see below
 - `date +%FT%T%z` displays iso 8601 local and works with all versions of `date`
 - `date -d '4 days ago'` relative dates
+- `date -d @1433177641` convert from epoch to human readable

 ## Security